-Now that Baby is a year old, she is on track for a bunch of new milestones, a few new and old vaccine doses, and her very first dentist appointment – so don’t forget to list her on your dental plan.
+Now that Baby is a year old, they are on track for a bunch of new milestones, a few new and old vaccine doses, and their very first dentist appointment – so don’t forget to list them on your dental plan.

 At the appointment

 Baby might get the last dose of the vaccine for pneumococcal conjugate and the first dose for measles, mumps, rubella, and varicella.
-If she needs a fourth dose for haemophilus influenzae, that will be given at either this appointment or the 15-month visit.
+If they need a fourth dose for haemophilus influenzae, that will be given at either this appointment or the 15-month visit.

-It also might be about time for your child’s first dental checkup, and her healthcare provider might be able to give you some advice about finding a dentist, helping Baby brush her teeth, and avoiding finger sucking.
+It also might be about time for your child’s first dental checkup, and their healthcare provider might be able to give you some advice about finding a dentist, helping Baby brush their teeth, and avoiding finger sucking.

 At this appointment, your healthcare provider might be looking for milestones like banging toys together, waving goodbye, imitating you, standing with assistance, drinking from a cup, speaking a few words, babbling, crying when you leave, handing you books, following directions, and playing peekaboo.